tw-data-india/yottabyteX/README.md

-# Geek Night Gurgaon
+# YottabyteX India

-an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development
+an open forum for data practitioners & enthusiasts to connect, discuss &amp; learn latest ideas, technologies and trends in data science and engineering.

 # Development

 Using [nanoc](//nanoc.ws) for static site generation.
 Jekyll/Octopress are hard-coded for blogging, while Nanoc is much simpler, doesn't take any assumptions and allows to build whatever type of content (not just blogs).

 To start developing,